Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 For information on VHCC's student transfer-out rates, please contact the Institutional Research Office (276) 739-2491 or use the following link:

-For information on VHCC's student diversity, please contact the Institutional Research Office (276) 739-2491 or use the following link:
+For information on VHCC's student diversity, please contact the Institutional Research and Effectiveness Office, (276)739-2436 or use the following link:

 Career and Job Placement Services

-For information on graduate employment rates, please contact the Institutional Research Office (276) 739-2491.
-Graduates and students seeking assistance with career related matters should contact the Career Planning Office at (276)739-2575, use the following links for more information:
+For information on graduate employment rates, please contact the Institutional Research and Effectiveness Office (276)739-2436.
+Graduates and students seeking assistance with career related matters should contact the Career & Transfer Center at (276)739-2579, use the following links for more information:

 Copyright Infringement - Policies and Sanctions